Peter76MN/tv_chart_rails/README.md

 ## Description

-This gem provides a simple way to use [TradingView](https://tradingview.com) Chart Library for Ruby on Rails projects.
+This gem provides a simple way to use [TradingView](https://tradingview.com) Chart Library for Ruby on Rails application.

 ## Installation